 This is our fourth Natural Narratives event of the 2025-2026 season.
 Sessions will run on the last Friday of each month from September to March (excluding December).
 Our aim is to bring our community together during the long, dark winter months to engage in educational activities and discussions focused on environmental topics.

 If you'd like to learn more about our Natural Narratives project, check out our community project page.
-If you'd like to see more Natural Narratives, make sure to keep date with our upcoming events on our website, our collection on eventbrite, or subscribe to our newsletter!
+If you'd like to see more Natural Narratives, make sure to keep up to date with our upcoming events on our website and our collection on eventbrite.

 21:45-22:00 | Wrap up and time to socialise! |